Taiwo Ajai-Lycett: Biography

 Taiwo Ajai was born as the first of a set of twin girls on 3 February 1941 in Lagos, Western Region of Colonial Nigeria.
-Her father was of Awori heritage.
-She was educated at Mt Carmel Convent School, Lagos, before proceeding to Methodist Girls' High School, Lagos.
+Her father was of Awori heritage, being a member of the aristocratic Ashade royal dynasty of Ogba.
+She was educated at Mt.
+Carmel Convent School, Lagos, before proceeding to Methodist Girls' High School, Lagos.

 To further her studies, she travelled to London to study Business Administration.
 In London, she took courses at the Christine Shaw School of Beauty Science in London, where she received a certificate in cosmetology.
 She also attended Hendon College of Technology, where she obtained a Higher National Diploma in Business Studies in 1969.
 While studying, she worked as a waitress at Lyons Tea Shop, then moved to the Post Office and later advertising.
 In the Post Office, she started as a personal secretary in 1962 and later worked as a senior secretary in the office of Lord Hall.

 She moved to advertising and was in the personnel department of advertising firm, Young and Rubicam.
 She then worked as a personal assistant to the managing partner of Gresham Broad and Co, an accounting firm.
 She first became a mother at the age of 15.
 This caused her parents and family to ignore her, but she then enrolled herself for evening class.
 In 1959, She had the opportunity of going to the United Kingdom, through her friend David Akinduro, whom she later married.
 However, the marriage eventually broke down due to domestic violence.
-After her divorce with Akinduro, she married Thomas Lycett, and their marriage was a long-lasting one.
-However, in 2006, she was robbed and raped in her house in Egbe at the age of 65.
+After her divorce with Akinduro, she married Thomas Aldridge Lycett, and their marriage was a long-lasting one.
+Following his death, she continued to live and work in Nigeria.
+In 2006, she was robbed and raped in her house in Egbe at the age of 65.
 On 3 February 2021, she celebrated her 80th birthday, when she received greetings from family and friends from distinguished locations.